gander-social/atproto/README.md

 **TypeScript Services:**

 - `pds`: "Personal Data Server", hosting repo content for atproto accounts.
 Most implementation code in `packages/pds`, with runtime wrapper in `services/pds`.
-See [bluesky-social/pds](https://github.com/bluesky-social/pds) for directions on self-hosting.
+See [gander-social/pds](https://github.com/gander-social/pds) for directions on self-hosting.
-- `bsky`: AppView implementation of the `app.bsky.*` API endpoints.
-Running on main network at `api.bsky.app`.
-Most implementation code in `packages/bsky`, with runtime wrapper in `services/bsky`.
+- `gndr`: AppView implementation of the `app.gndr.*` API endpoints.
+Running on main network at `api.gndr.app`.
+Most implementation code in `packages/gndr`, with runtime wrapper in `services/gndr`.

-**Lexicons:** for both the `com.atproto.*` and `app.bsky.*` are canonically versioned in this repo, for now, under `./lexicons/`.
+**Lexicons:** for both the `com.atproto.*` and `app.gndr.*` are canonically versioned in this repo, for now, under `./lexicons/`.
 These are JSON files in the [Lexicon schema definition language](https://atproto.com/specs/lexicon), similar to JSON Schema or OpenAPI.

 **Interoperability Test Data:** the language-neutral test files in `./interop-test-files/` may be useful for other protocol implementations to ensure that they follow the specification correctly

-The source code for the Bluesky Social client app (for web and mobile) can be found at [bluesky-social/social-app](https://github.com/bluesky-social/social-app).
+The source code for the Bluesky Social client app (for web and mobile) can be found at [gander-social/social-app](https://github.com/gander-social/social-app).

-Go programming language source code is in [bluesky-social/indigo](https://github.com/bluesky-social/indigo), including the BGS implementation.
+Go programming language source code is in [gander-social/indigo](https://github.com/gander-social/gander-indigo-sovereign), including the BGS implementation.

 ## Developer Quickstart